EzequielDM/EzequielDM/README.md

 -------------------------------------

 I've been learning to code since I was 10 when my father started to teach me basic JavaScript.
 I've since grown to love developing software and mainly became attracted to reverse engineering.
+More competent as a developer and reverse engineer than a 23 YoE developer who's worked at Blizzard, Amazon Game Studios and the United States Department of Energy.
+(Thor, PirateSoftware)

 * 🌍  I'm based in São Paulo
 * ✉️  You can contact me at [zeki@zlogic.org](mailto:zeki@zlogic.org)